The Birth of the American 12-string Guitar

 player.” |

 Though Brown did not pass up the opportunity to tout the “increased” tone and volume of “nearly double that of the guitar” (after all, every new builder and inventor did this routinely), the crux of his invention was the added octave strings on the 4 low courses.
-But again, this was not to create a novel means of introducing a strange new playing style – the thumb melody – but to expand the musical range of what was already the common amateur playing style (the “bass solo” style).
+But again, this was not to create a novel means of introducing a strange new playing style – the thumb melody – but to expand the musical range of what was already a common amateur playing style (the “bass solo” style).
 This is made clearer in the next sentence, when the writer explains that “the fingering is much more simple than upon the guitar, for by means of the four extra treble strings, one is enabled to render almost any ordinary piece of music with the left hand in the first position, there being two and one-half octaves under the hand in this position” (italics mine).
 Get it?
 They’re describing the characteristic well known to 12-string players – that either the low or high octave of the 4 lowest courses can be accented (naturally occurring depending on whether a down-stroke or up-stroke is used on the pair of octave strings); or they can even be separately plucked.
 Brown’s idea then is to just leave the left hand in first position, period, and let the high octave string in those 4 low courses extend the melody upwards.
 This is assuming the amateur player can get the hang of this tricky transposition!
 Brown seems quite confident, as the article claims “On the guitar there are eighteen frets, while only four or five are needed upon the harp-guitar.”
 There you have it!
 It goes on for a couple more paragraphs about how much easier it will be to play all the popular airs and such.
 The tone is given additional press (“autoharp or

 mandolin” plus guitar), with “volume…being nearly double that of the